How could the Equifax hack even happen?

 Equifax announced late Wednesday that the source of the hole in its defenses that enabled hackers to plunder its databases was a massive server bug first revealed in March.

 For the rest of the IT world, fixing that flaw was a "hair on fire moment," a security expert said, as companies raced to install patches and secure their servers.
-But at Equifax, criminals were able to pilfer data until at least mid-May, when the credit bureau says the intrusion was first detected.
+But at Equifax, criminals were able to pilfer data from mid-May to July, when the credit bureau says it finally stopped the intrusion.

 "We know that criminals exploited a U.S. website application vulnerability," Equifax said in an update on its website Wednesday night.
 "The vulnerability was Apache Struts CVE-2017-5638."
 Equifax said it was working with a leading cybersecurity firm, reported to be Mandiant, to investigate the breach.
 Mandiant declined an NBC News request for comment.